LienSimen/LienSimen/README.md

 **Currently working on:** Backend development using C#.

 #### Bot Project: WoW Intelligence Bot

-Created image recognition on WoW, scraped data from the net, extracted and rendered models on Blender.
-Used this on my own bot, on my own private server as this was for educational purposes only.
-It will be doing all training on a [single player](https://github.com/celguar/spp-classics-cmangos) server where it can interact with other bots.
+For educational purposes.
+It plays on a [single player](https://github.com/celguar/spp-classics-cmangos) server where it can interact with other bots.

 **Capabilities:**
 - Farm NPCs